pabloferg/dialogflow1/README.md

 ## Dialogflow Fulfillment code

-There are two files:
+There are two pieces of code in the Fulfillment section in Dialogflow Console:
 - [index_dialogflow.js ](index_dialogflow.js)
-- package.json : here we will only add `"axios": "0.18.0"` to use axios package
+- [package.json](package.json) : here we will only add `"axios": "0.18.0"` to use axios package

-This code goes in the Fulfillment section of the Dialogflow Console.
 Make sure you enable webhook calls for your intent.

 You can find the full code in [index_dialogflow.js](index_dialogflow.js).